isu-digital/digital-collections-template/README.md

+# Changelog

+Removed portion of description dealing with photographs of blackface from the description on the Home page.
+The full description remains on the About page.

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.